Crowds21/sheffield_acs/pages/COM6655___Exams___Cards.md

 		- The school own a duty of call to the student.
 It is predictable that there will be bugs in the software.
 And the student had a loss. memo:: negligence的条件
 		- ((635e8778-ea88-4539-b14d-952b2931ea1a))
 			- When training a machine learning  algorithms.
 The training data provided will affect the training results.
-This may be due to problems with the training data provided by the school.
+This may be due to problems with the training data provided by the school,
 		- ((63d52843-ed39-4327-a1da-b453587d78ee))
 			-
 - ### Liability